 I was searching for some TLC for my soul after having to have brain surgery earlier in the year.
 When I heard about a yoga retreat in an old monastery, up in the olive groves above the sea on Mallorca’s rocky north-western corner, it was an easy decision to book and go.

-I landed in Palma at the end of a Mediterranean thunderstorm, the first rain on the island for months.
+I landed in Palma early in September at the end of a Mediterranean thunderstorm, the first rain on the island for months.
 I took a taxi from the airport to a cafe in Valdemossa, the small town to where the writer Georges Sands retreated with her ailing lover Frederick Chopin, to improve his health – Valdemossa is pretty, but it didn’t work and it rained for most of the winter they were there.